AdaptOver: Adaptive Overshadowing Attacks in Cellular Networks: Introduction

 \section{Introduction}

 Cellular networks, such as LTE and 5G, provide wide-area connectivity even in challenging environments.
 They are designed to cope with interference but are not designed to be jamming-resilient.
-It is therefore not surprising that the radio link between the base station and the \acf{ue} is vulnerable to jamming attacks~\cite{lichtman_ltelte-jamming_2016}.
-In addition to jamming, cellular networks are further vulnerable to a range of attacks by fake base stations.
+Therefore, it is not surprising that the radio link between the base station and the \acf{ue} is vulnerable to jamming attacks~\cite{lichtman_ltelte-jamming_2016}.
+In addition to jamming attacks, cellular networks are vulnerable to a range of attacks by fake base stations.
 In those attacks, the UEs attempt to attach to a fake base station, and as a result, an attacker, playing a Man-in-the-Middle (MITM) role, is able to spoof all messages that are not integrity-protected.
-Such manipulations can result in \ac{dos} attacks~\cite{jover_lte_2016, shaik_practical_2016, hussain_lteinspector_2018} or can cause the leak of the permanent identity of the UE (\ac{imsi} catcher)~\cite{jover_lte_2016, basin_formal_2018}.
+Such manipulations result in \ac{dos} attacks~\cite{jover_lte_2016, shaik_practical_2016, hussain_lteinspector_2018} or cause privacy issues by leaking the permanent identity of the UE (\ac{imsi})~\cite{jover_lte_2016, basin_formal_2018}.
 Although both wireless jamming and fake base station attacks can have a high impact, they require the attacker to remain active for long periods of time and to use high output power, risking detection by operators \cite{nakarmi_detecting_2018}, law enforcement agencies \cite{esd_esd_2022, rohdeschwarz_gmbh__co_kg_rsnestor_2022}, and even individuals \cite{cellularprivacy_cellularprivacyandroid-imsi-catcher-detector_2020, srlabs_snoopsnitch_2019, echeverria_phoenix_2021, li_fbs-radar_2017, ney_seaglass_2017, quintin_detecting_2020}; there is a number of commercial tools available to detect such attacks.

 In contrast to jamming and fake base station attacks, signal overshadowing attacks aim to disrupt cellular networks by replacing legitimate wireless signals over the air.